Constellations can be facilitated for groups or for individuals. In-person, online or through distant healing sessions.

 The facilitator may ask representatives how they are feeling.
 More often, the needed information appears in the representatives’ body sensations or language, in a clearly sensed atmosphere in the room, or in the client’s reaction to what shows itself.

-A key part of constellations is the use of healing sentences that speak the essential truth of entanglements or issues, to acknowledge what happened and introduce new perspectives.
+A key part of constellations is the use of healing sentences.
 These sentences bring resolution and a compassionate resoration of balance to the system.
 Bert Hellinger created many sentences that are still effective, but new ones are also created spontaneously during the process.
 These sentences are transformative when spoken (or thought silently) in the right moment.

 "Children seldom or never dare to live a happier or more fulfilling life than their parents.